 Class C0

-Class 0 drones are the most basic and least restricted drones, basically because of their weight, and must meet the following requirements:
+Class 0 drones, also called unlicensed drones, are drones that can be flown without a license, are the most basic and have fewer restrictions, basically because of their weight and must meet the following requirements:

 - They have a maximum height limitation from the point of take-off of 120m.